Palma de Mallorca Cruise Port Guide: 15 Best Things to Do

 There are two main cruise terminals here: Muelle de Poniente and Dique del Oeste.
 They are not right next to each other, so it’s helpful to know where your ship will be docked.

-This is where most cruise ships dock.
-Muelle de Poniente is a modern terminal with four buildings (Estación Marítima 1–4), all equipped with essential passenger facilities like ATMs, restrooms, a bank, and luggage check-in.
+Both cruise and ferry ships dock at this terminal.
+Muelle de Poniente is a modern terminal with four buildings (Estación Marítima 1–4), all equipped with essential passenger facilities like ATMs, restrooms, and luggage check-in.
 Taxis and buses are easy to find just outside the pier.

-This terminal is also where ferries depart to mainland Spain and other Balearic Islands.
+This terminal is also where ferries depart to mainland Spain (Barcelona, Valencia) and other Balearic Islands (Ibiza).

-This terminal has four berths and offers basic services such as restrooms, ATMs, and a cafeteria.
+This terminal has a couple of berths (Estación Marítima 5–6) and offers basic services such as restrooms, ATMs, and a cafeteria.

-It’s about 6 km (3.7 miles) from the city center, and not ideal for walking (around 1 hour and 10 minutes on foot).
+It’s about 6.5 km (4 miles) from the city center, and also not ideal for walking (around 1 hour and 10 minutes on foot).
 A taxi or shuttle is highly recommended.

 Nearby: You can walk to Porto Pi shopping mall in about 20 minutes from the terminal.